BriskenFinancials/use-case-template/cards/UC10000426-O-01-plan-mbc-connectivity-setup-for-each-bank.md

 # Plan MBC connectivity setup for each bank

 Collaborate with the customer to identify the connectivity requirements for each of the three selected banks.
 Define the communication protocols (e.g. sftp, api) and security measures (e.g. encryption) required for sap mbc to connect with each bank.
-This enables: You will be able to confidently Collaborate with the customer to identify the connectivity requirements for each of the three selected banks
+You will be able to confidently Collaborate with the customer to identify the connectivity requirements for each of the three selected banks

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-01-top.png)